SAE/AISI E52100 Alloy Steel (UNS G52986)

 Image of SAE/AISI E52100 bars

-SAE/AISI E52100 is a high-carbon, chromium alloy steel that has great depth hardenability and high wear resistance.
-It is commonly used in bearing applications, such as gears, shafts, and pins.
+SAE/AISI E52100 is a high-carbon chromium alloy steel recognized for its superior hardenability and exceptional wear resistance.
+Widely utilized in precision components, it delivers outstanding performance in applications such as bearings, gears, shafts, and pins.

 Chemical Composition